joshsanchez98/thu-fa21-peocs-hw9/README.md

-# TRPO Interpretation Homework 9
+# TRPO Implementation Homework 9

 This is Joshua Sanchez's TRPO implementation code for Homework 9.